MS Achille Lauro: Concept and construction

-Ordered in 1938 to replace the aging ships on the Dutch East Indies route, her keel was laid in 1939 at De Schelde shipyard in Vlissingen, Netherlands, for Rotterdamsche Lloyd (now Nedlloyd).
+Ordered in 1938 to replace the aging ships on the Dutch East Indies route, she was laid down in 1939 at Koninklijke Maatschappij 'De Schelde'.
+Scheepswerf en Machinefabriek in Vlissingen, Netherlands, for Rotterdamsche Lloyd (now part of Nedlloyd).
 Interrupted by World War II and two bombing raids, the ship was finally launched in July 1946, as Willem Ruys.
-The ship was named after the grandson of the founder of the Rotterdamsche Lloyd who was taken hostage and shot during the war.
+The ship was named after the grandson of the founder of Rotterdamsche Lloyd, whom the Germans had taken hostage and shot during the war.

 Willem Ruys was completed in late 1947.
 At that time, the Rotterdamsche Lloyd had been granted a royal prefix in honour of its services during the war.
 Willem Ruys was 192 m in length, 25 m in beam, had a draught of 8.9 m, and measured 21,119 gross register tons.
 Eight Sulzer engines drove two propellers.
 She could accommodate 900 passengers.
 She featured a superstructure very different from other liners of that era; Willem Ruys pioneered low-slung aluminium lifeboats, within the upper-works' flanks.
-The next ship to adopt this unique arrangement was the Canberra in 1961.
+The next ship to adopt this arrangement was the Canberra in 1961.
 Today, all cruise ships follow this layout, with fibreglass-reinforced plastic (FRP) used for lifeboat hulls.